Skip to main content

 auto-clean

-When enabled, will automatically clean up the proto cache when proto use is run.
+When enabled, will automatically clean up the proto store in the background, by removing unused tools and outdated plugins.
 Defaults to false or PROTO_AUTO_CLEAN.

 .prototools